-procedures, and Group-wide quality controls.
+It manages operational risks through a combination of liability insurance, best practice procedures, and Group-wide quality controls.
 It has a comprehensive framework for health, safety, environmental, and community (HSEC) performance.

-paper trading.
+The company and its subsidiary Galena Asset Management also engage in speculative paper trading.
 This takes advantage of Trafigura's industry knowledge.
 Traders deal in calendar and intra-market spreads; they have very little exposure to flat price risk.